cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 If you are running long runs on Docker, you need to set the `ipc` to `host` mode. {% issue 350 'This issue' %} describes exactly what to do.

 In a Docker container, the default size of the `/dev/shm` shared memory space is 64MB.
 This is not typically enough to run Chrome and can cause the browser to crash.
-You can fix this by passing the `--disable-dev-shm-usage` flag to Chrome with the following workarounds:
+You can fix this by passing the `--disable-dev-shm-usage` flag to Chrome with the following workaround:

 ```javascript
 module.exports = (on, config) => {